Last update: 4 months ago

-- Remove ink stains – if you inked your clothes, draperies or furniture – here comes the isopropyl alcohol to the rescue – try to soak the stain for several minutes in a small clean amount of the substance before you wash the textile.
-Read the label of the item beforehand so that you make sure it can be treated that way.
+- Remove any ink stains – if you’ve inked your clothes, draperies or furniture – here comes the rubbing alcohol to the rescue – and try to soak the stain for several minutes in a small clean amount of the substance before you wash the textile.
+Read the label of the item beforehand so that you can make sure it can be treated that way.

-- Get rid of common fruit flies – the next time you see the annoying fruit flies in the kitchen, sprinkle them carefully with fine spray full of isopropyl alcohol – they will drop on the floor so you can wipe and throw them out.
+- Get rid of fruit flies – the next time you see the annoying fruit flies in the kitchen, sprinkle them carefully with a fine spray full of rubbing alcohol – they will drop on the floor so you can wipe and throw them out.
 Don’t sprinkle on food, animals or people.
 Isopropyl alcohol is not as effective as common insecticides, but it’s less harmful.

 These are some of the many kinds of green cleaning products you can make at home.
 Have you used any of those and what are your own recommendations?
 We would love to hear more on the topic in the comments below.